realericwang/MoviesTracker/README.md

     }

-# Iteration 2 Contribution
+# Iteration 3 Contribution

-Yichen Wang 👍
+Yichen Wang 👍👍👍

-* Developed the camera usage feature for enhanced user interaction.
+* Resolved an issue where the bookmark content remained from the previous account after switching accounts.
+The bug was due to the system still using the old account information when requesting data from the database.
+* Added a "Back" button on the login and register screens for easier navigation.
+* Implemented a password recovery feature, which sends a password reset email to the user's registered email address.
+* Added a prompt during account registration to encourage users to choose a strong password.

+Wangfan Qian 👍👍👍
+* Fix datepicker functionality on Android and add alerts to ensure users can only select future dates for reminders.
+* Add a back button on the cinema details screen to enhance user experience.
+* Optimize styling.
+* Resolve notification issues on certain devices.

+# Iteration 3 Update

+**Bug Fix** 🥷
+* Resolved issue where bookmark content remained from the previous account after switching accounts.
-* Implemented the notification functionality for timely user reminders.
+* Fixed datepicker functionality on Android to ensure users can only select future dates for reminders.
+* Resolved notification issues on certain devices.

+**New Features** ⛄️
+* Added a "Back" button on login and registration screens for easier navigation.
+* Implemented password recovery feature with email reset option.
+* Added prompt during account registration to encourage strong password selection.
+* Added back button on the cinema details screen to enhance user experience.
-* Optimized the MapView UI, improving usability and aesthetics.
+* Optimized styling across the app.
-* Finish About and Help& Support function in setting Screen

-Wangfan Qian 👍

-* Implemented the location-based MapView functionality on ios（Ongoing）.
-* Enhanced bookmark features, allowing smoother navigation and user engagement.
-* Conducted style revisions, improving design consistency and user interface aesthetics.
-* Resolved various minor bugs to enhance application stability and performance.

-# Iteration 2 Update

-1. **Location Usage:**
-* Leveraged users’ location data to implement a feature that finds nearby movie theaters, providing a personalized and convenient experience.

-2. **Notification:**
-* Implemented a Movie Watch Reminder notification feature, allowing users to set reminders for upcoming movies or bookmarked titles.

-3. **CameraUse:**
-* implemented a Review Modal that enables users to upload or capture photos directly, allowing them to record and share their movie-watching moments.

 # Project Overview

-MoviesTracker transforms how you experience and share cinematic adventures.
-More than a movie database, it’s your personalized film companion, offering a rich, immersive way to track and remember each film.
+Experience cinema like never before!
+Track favorites, write comments, discover new films, and find nearby cinemas on the map.
+Join a community of movie lovers and enhance your cinematic adventures!

 # App Functionality

-* **CRUD Operations:** Users can create, read and delete data about their reviews, favorites, and personal info
+* **CRUD Operations:** Users can create, read and delete data about their reviews, favorites, and personal info, and take Pictures.
 * **Movies Recommendation:** Discover popular movies and shows across various categories and genres based on the current trends.
 * **Movies Search:** Search through a vast collection of movies and TV shows to find exactly what you’re looking for.
 * **Favorites & Sorting:** Save your favorite movies for easy access and organize your collection with sorting options.
-* **Footprint Map:** Track your cinematic journey visually by tagging where you watched each movie.
 * **Notifications:** Set reminders for upcoming releases or movies on your watchlist to ensure you never miss a movie.
 * **Location Tagging:** See your moive theaters nearby.